Learn More About...

 Need dates for Parents Weekend?
 Winter Recess?
 Finals?
 Commencement?
 Our Academic Calendar will keep you up to date.

 A Letter from our Dean

-It is such a delight to have your son or daughter with us at Brandeis University.
-The Office of Academic Services works with students to help them to determine their academic path.
-We have drop-in hours every weekday from 1-5 p.m., so a student can easily stop by our offices in Usdan 130 and have their academic questions answered.
+It is a delight to have your son or daughter with us at Brandeis University.
+The Office of Academic Services coordinates a cohesive network of peers, staff and faculty who provide academic advising and support services for undergraduate students.
+We work with students to help them identify purpose and develop their academic path through Brandeis.
+Each weekday we host drop-in appointments from 1-5 p.m., so students can easily stop by our office in Usdan 130 to discuss questions with an adviser.
 Our philosophy is that each student has their own, independent academic path, and no two paths will be exactly the same.

-As you do speak with your son or daughter about their academic experience, I encourage you to ask him or her not only about their experiences on campus and in the classroom, but also if he or she has used the advising and support resources that are available.
-You are a powerful influence in how your son or daughter learns to make decisions and solve problems.
-When you ask them about their use of the available resources, you model the skills of asking for help, developing positive connections with others, and being independent problem solvers.
-These traits will be useful not only in college but throughout their personal and professional lives.
+As you speak with your son or daughter about her/his academic experience, I encourage you to ask about her/his experiences on campus and in the classroom as well as how she/he has used the advising and support resources provided by Academic Services.
+You are a significant influence in how your son or daughter learns to make decisions and solve problems.
+When you ask about the use of the available resources, you model the skills of asking for help, being resilient in the face of uncertainty or setbacks, developing positive connections with others, and being independent problem solvers.
+These skills will be useful not only in college but throughout students' personal and professional lives.